 The study produced three major findings.
 The first is the devastating impact job loss has on personal well-being.
 Job loss, says Young, “produces a large drop in subjective well-being”:

-Job loss into unemployment, however, is a different matter; this brings on deep distress that is greater in magnitude than the effect of changes in family structure, home-ownership or parental status.
+Job loss into unemployment […] brings on deep distress that is greater in magnitude than the effect of changes in family structure, home-ownership or parental status.
 The distress of job loss is also hard to ameliorate: family income does not help, unemployment insurance appears to do little and even reemployment does not provide a full recovery [italics mine].

-The second finding is that while unemployment insurance (UI) is succesful as a macroeconomic stabilizer, it doesn’t make unemployed people any happier.
+The second finding is that while unemployment insurance (UI) is successful as a macroeconomic stabilizer, it doesn’t make unemployed people any happier.
 UI, says Young:

 is not central to their sense of well-being… [Snip] …[ I]t does little to support their identity, sense of purpose or self-regard.

 Third, job loss has a strong, lasting negative impact on well-being that may persist for years: